djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 - performing data-intensive work

 [http://disq.us/p/2ewv38l](http://disq.us/p/2ewv38l) Steve Gordon suggesting start with this, then go to a Worker Service for scale

 Background Service or IHostedService

-A background service in the same same process can be a good fit.
+A background service in the same process can be a good fit.
 Works best if not too intensive.
 An easier starting point as don't need to deploy something else.
 It just runs where the ASP.NET Core app runs. eg when you accept a request, but then process something in the background.
 Can do that quite simply with an in process queue or channel.

 Hosted services have been available since ASP.NET Core 2.1 and support doing background tasks outside of the normal request flow.